Lloyd K. Garrison: Later career

-Garrison also remained active in areas outside the law after the 1945.
+Garrison also remained active in areas outside the law after 1945.
 From 1947 to 1952 he served as President of the National Urban League.
 He was a close friend of Illinois Governor Adlai Stevenson, and strongly supported Stevenson's campaigns for President of the United States in 1952 and 1956.
 From 1958 to 1961, Garrison worked closely with Eleanor Roosevelt, Thomas Finletter, and Herbert H. Lehman to break the power of Tammany Hall-backed politician Carmine DeSapio in New York City politics.
 The efforts of Garrison and the other finally broke Tammany Hall's grip on the city for good: Ed Koch defeated De Sapio by 41 votes in 1963 and by 164 votes in a rematch in 1964, and De Sapio's political career ended.
 Garrison was a long-time member of the American Civil Liberties Union, and served on its board of directors from the late 1930s until at least 1965.
 Over the years, he was also a member of the board of trustees for Harvard University, Sarah Lawrence College, and Howard University.
 While serving on the Howard board, he helped write a report which significantly restructured the school's administrative procedures.
 He was also a long-time member of the Council of Foreign Relations and the New York City Bar Association.